awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-short-code.md

      + **Sweepstakes or contests**\.
      + **Other**\.
 If other, explain\.
    + Whether you plan to use your short code to send promotional or marketing messages for a business other than your own\.
+   + Whether you plan to use your short code to send messages that will or may contain Protected Health Information \(PHI\), as defined by the Health Insurance Portability and Accountability Act \(HIPAA\) and associated legislation and regulations\.

 **Message content:**
    + The message that you plan to send when customers opt in to your messages by sending you a specific keyword\.
 Be careful when you specify this keyword and message—it may take several weeks to change this message\.
 When we create your short code, we register the keyword and message with the mobile phone carriers in the country where you use the short code\.
 Your message might resemble the following example: *Welcome to *ProductName* alerts\!
 Msg&data rates apply\. *2* msgs per month\.
 Reply HELP for help, STOP to cancel\.*